Sowing Guide

 Step-by-Step Guide to Sowing Catnip Mint Seeds

-• Indoors: Start seeds indoors from early spring (March) to late spring (May) for an early start.
+• Indoors: Start seeds indoors from early to late spring (March to May).

-• Outdoors: Sow directly outdoors in late spring (April to June) once the soil has warmed up and all risk of frost has passed.
+• Outdoors: Sow directly outdoors from late spring (April to June) once the danger of frost has passed.

 Sowing the Seeds

-• Depth: Sow seeds at a depth of 1/8 inch (3 mm), covering them lightly with fine soil or compost.
+1. Depth: Sow seeds at a depth of 1/8 inch (3 mm) and lightly cover with fine soil or compost.

-• Watering: Mist the soil gently to keep it moist but not saturated.
+2. Watering: Mist the soil gently to keep it evenly moist but avoid overwatering.

-• Catnip seeds typically germinate within 14-21 days.
-Be patient and keep the soil consistently moist during this period.
+5. Germination Period: Catnip seeds typically germinate within 14–21 days.
+Keep the soil consistently moist during this time for optimal results.

-• Transplanting Seedlings: Once the seedlings are 5-8 cm (2-3 inches) tall and have their first true leaves, they can be transplanted into larger pots or directly into the garden.
+6. Transplanting: Once seedlings reach 5–8 cm (2–3 inches) tall and develop true leaves, they can be transplanted into larger pots or directly into the garden.

 Caring for Catnip Mint Plants

-• Catnip is generally pest-resistant but can occasionally attract aphids.
-If necessary, use organic pest control methods like neem oil or insecticidal soap.
+• Pest and Disease Management: Catnip is typically pest-resistant, but aphids may occasionally appear.
+If so, use organic treatments like neem oil or insecticidal soap.

 Harvesting and Using Catnip Mint

-• Hang harvested leaves or flowers in small bunches upside down in a well-ventilated, dark room to dry.
-Once dried, store them in airtight containers away from direct sunlight.
+• Drying and Storage: Hang harvested stems in small bunches upside down in a dark, well-ventilated room.
+Once dried, store in airtight containers to preserve flavour and aroma.

 Common Questions About Growing Catnip Mint in the UK

-Can catnip grow indoors year-round?
-Yes, catnip can be grown indoors throughout the year if placed near a bright, sunny window or under grow lights.
+• Can catnip grow indoors year-round?
+Yes, catnip can be grown indoors all year if placed in a bright, sunny spot or under grow lights.

-How do I prevent catnip from taking over my garden?
-To control its spread, prune plants regularly and cut back flowers before they go to seed.
-Alternatively, grow catnip in containers to limit its spread.
+• How do I prevent catnip from spreading uncontrollably in my garden?
+To control its spread, prune regularly and cut back flowers before they seed.
+Growing catnip in containers is another effective way to prevent spreading.

 Frequently Bought Together